saratha91/mydocker/README.md

 # mydocker
-This repository contains docker file for Redis server
+This repository contains docker file for Redis standalone and cluster server